ml-clim/drought-prediction/docsrc/datasets.rst

 Datasets
 ========

-The following datasets are supported (i.e. an exporter and preprocessor has been implented for it):
+The following datasets are supported (i.e. an exporter and preprocessor has been implented for them):

 Climate Data Store
 ~~~~~~~~~~~~~~~~~~